davidcrowe/gatewaystack.com/index.md

 # gatewaystack

-**Secure user-scoped authentication for LLM apps using the Apps SDK and Model Context Protocol (MCP)**
+**user-scoped authentication and governance for llm and agentic apps (apps sdk + mcp)**

-Until now, most AI systems have been built around model access, not **user identity**.
+until now, most AI systems have been built around model access, not **user identity**.

-Access typically happens through a single API key — often shared across a team, department, or entire organization.
+access typically happens through a single api key — often shared across a team, department, or entire organization.

-That makes it impossible to answer basic questions:
+that makes it impossible to answer basic questions:

 - *who made this request?*
 - *what are they allowed to do?*
 - *did it follow policy?*
 - *what did it cost?*

+## at a glance

+gatewaystack is a user-scoped **trust and governance gateway** for llm apps.
+it lets you:

+- plug openai's apps sdk / mcp into your identity provider
+- enforce per-user and per-tenant model/tool access
+- route, rate-limit, and log every call at the user level

-## Why Now?
+## why now?

-As organizations adopt agentic systems and user-specific AI workflows, identity, policy, and governance become mandatory.
-Shared API keys cannot support enterprise-grade access control or compliance.
+as organizations adopt agentic systems and user-specific AI workflows, identity, policy, and governance become mandatory. shared api keys cannot support enterprise-grade access control or compliance.

-A new layer is required—centered around users, not models.
+a new layer is required—centered around users, not models.

-## Designing a User-Scoped AI Trust & Governance Gateway
+## designing a user-scoped AI trust & governance gateway

-A new layer is emerging in the modern AI stack:
+a new layer is emerging in the modern AI stack:

 > **the user-scoped trust and governance gateway**

-It sits between applications (or agents) and model providers, ensuring that **every request is authenticated, authorized, observable, and governed.**
+it sits between applications (or agents) and model providers, ensuring that **every request is authenticated, authorized, observable, and governed.**

 **gatewaystack** defines this layer.

-gatewaystack sits between your application and the LLM provider.
-It receives identity-bound requests (via OIDC or Apps SDK tokens), applies governance, and then forwards the request to the model.
+gatewaystack sits between your application and the llm provider. it receives identity-bound requests (via oidc or apps sdk tokens), applies governance, and then forwards the request to the model.

-It provides the foundational primitives every agent ecosystem needs — starting with secure user authentication and expanding into full lifecycle governance.
+it provides the foundational primitives every agent ecosystem needs — starting with secure user authentication and expanding into full lifecycle governance.

-## The Core Modules
+## the core modules

-**1. identifiabl – User identity & authentication**
+**1. `identifiabl` – user identity & authentication**

-Every model call must be tied to a real user, tenant, and context. identifiabl verifies identity, handles OIDC/App SDK tokens, and attaches identity metadata to each request.
+every model call must be tied to a real user, tenant, and context. identifiabl verifies identity, handles oidc/app sdk tokens, and attaches identity metadata to each request.

-**2. transformabl — Content transformation & safety pre-processing**
+**2. `transformabl` — content transformation & safety pre-processing**

-Before a request can be validated or routed, its content must be transformed into a safe, structured, model-ready form.
+before a request can be validated or routed, its content must be transformed into a safe, structured, model-ready form.

 transformabl handles all pre-model transformations, including:

-- PII detection and redaction
+- pii detection and redaction
 - content classification (legal, sensitive, unsafe)
 - safety pre-processing (jailbreak detection, harmful content)
 - input segmentation (safe vs unsafe regions)